-The single best way for families to protect against the flu is to get vaccinated each fall.
-This year, Barnes-Jewish Hospital and St. Louis Children's Hospital partnered to bring over 32,000 free flu shots to those in our community at a variety of locations during the month of October.
+The single best way to protect against the flu is to get vaccinated each fall.
+In 2015, Barnes-Jewish Hospital administered over 20,000 free flu shots to those in our community at a variety of locations during the month of October.
 This was made possible thanks to funding from The Foundation for Barnes-Jewish Hospital.

-If you were unable to attend one of our flu shot clinic locations this year and you are in need of a flu shot, please contact your health care provider or your local health department.
+If you were unable to make it to one of our flu shot clinic locations this year and you are in need of a flu shot, please contact your health care provider or local health department.

 For more information about the free community flu clinic, email firstname.lastname@example.org.